elipapa/markdown-cv/index.md

 ## Research experience

 `September 2019-December 2020`
-__Researcher, Master Thesis @ Descartes Centre for the History and Philosophy of the Sciences and the Humanities, Utrecht University__
+__Researcher, Master Thesis @ Descartes Centre for the History and Philosophy of the Sciences and the Humanities, Utrecht University (NL)__
 - Thesis: 'To be a molecular scientist.
 The negotiation of epistemic and social virtues in 1970s *Nature*’s marketplace.' <a href="http://dspace.library.uu.nl/handle/1874/400784/" target="_blank">http://dspace.library.uu.nl/handle/1874/400784</a>.
 - Prof. Dr. Bert Theunissen.